-If you’re interested in using Notion for your team, you can use a team trial, where you get 1,000 blocks to try it out.
+If you’re interested in using Notion for your team, you can use a plus plan trial, where you get free blocks to try it out.

 Once you reach your block storage limit, you can still read, edit, and organize existing content, but won't be able to add new blocks.
 You can delete existing blocks to free up storage.

 If you or your team needs more than 1,000, upgrade your plan to get unlimited blocks.
-A full Team plan also includes:
+A full Plus plan also includes: